arieldeardorff/OpenRefineWorkshop/README.md

 # Data Cleaning with OpenRefine
 This is the Github repository for the UCSF Library OpenRefine workshop.
+If you have any ideas, suggestions, questions or comments feel free to open an issue, submit a pull request, or send me an email!

 ----